iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

     The spam/ham learning will be performed every 10 minutes with a cron job.

+* Fixed issues:
+    - Can not login to XMPP service (Prosody) due to incorrect permission of auth module files.
+    - ip6tables failed to start on server which doesn't have IPv6 address.

 * Updated packages:
     - mlmmjadmin-2.0
     - adminer-4.7.1